aspose-email/Aspose.Email-API-References/english/java/com.aspose.email/_index.md

 ---

-Contains Java API classes that enables to read and write Microsoft Outlook documents without using Microsoft Outlook
+Contains Java API classes that enables to read and write Microsoft Outlook® documents without using Microsoft Outlook®

 ## Classes